-The building dates from 1860 and replaced the old town hall, built in 1732 on the site that now occupies a hostel
+The building dates from 1860 and replaces the old town hall, built in 1732 on the same place where now a hostel is located.

-Located in the Plaza de la Constitución, it has witnessed many pages of the history of the town.
-Renovated in 2010, but respecting its traditional character in mortar and stone, it features 4 floors and an inner courtyard.
+Located in Plaza de la Constitución, it has witnessed many pages of the town’s history.
+Renovated in 2010, but respecting its traditional character in mortar and stone, it consists of 4 floors and an inner courtyard.

-The clock that crowns it, belonged to the old porcelain and glass factory and its machinery is currently displayed in La Casa de la Cultura.
+The clock that crowns it, belonged to the old factory of porcelain and glass, and its machinery is currently displayed in the Culture Centre.

-Valdemorillo obtained the title of Villa exempted of the city of Segovia in 1628, a fact that, since a few years ago, is remembered in September´s fiestas with a street theatre play represented by the own neighbours.
+Valdemorillo got the title of Exempted from Segovia’s Villa in 1628.
+A fact that, some years ago, is remembered in September festivities with a street theatre play represented by the neighbours.